jax-ml/jax-tpu-embedding/jax_tpu_embedding/pip_package/README.md

 Update the version number in setup.py and commit it.

-SKIP: Copy the package using the script `export/copy_to_local_paxml.sh` or through git clone.

 In the following steps, we assume that the repo is stored at /tmp/jax_tpu_embedding.

 After the docker file has been tested on a TPU VM, the following